 If you somehow miss a bus, the next bus will arrive approximately.
 1-2 hrs most of the time and even more sometimes.

 The buses at main terminals, such as Mapusa and Panjim, have fixed daily departures.

 21. Gather prior Knowledge of the Unknown areas

-You can go to clubs and pubs that you have seen and the nearby surroundings in the daylight.
+You can go to clubs and pubs that you have seen and are in the nearby surroundings.

-22. Don’t explore everything without prior Knowledge
+22. Don’t end up exploring everything without prior Knowledge